Lower Canyon Granite Rock Climbing

 This granite area is at the bottom of the canyon near the river.
 It begins near the power plant and continues up river toward the dam.
-There are dozens bolted, mixed and pure traditional climbs.
+There are dozens of bolted, mixed and pure traditional climbs.
 The Moose Wall, The Power Station, The Cellular Service Wall, The NWCC Wall, The Single Malt Wall and The Dragons Den are some of the areas that have groups of climbs in close proximity.
 Other climbs are by themselves and not associated with any certain area.
 There are also climbs on the North side above the road which can get some good sunlight.
 The climbs on the South wall on the other side of the river can be chilly and are nice in the summer.
 The seasons for climbing down here are spring and fall on nicer days and comfy most days in the summer.
-Expect highly featured, fractured granite that climbs well but can be a little greasy at times.
+Expect highly featured, fractured granite that climbs well and has good friction but can be condition dependent.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Granite:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Canyon Granite:

 Goliath 5.13a 7c+ 29 IX+ 29 E6 6c Wyoming